Diabetes – Diagnosis, Symptoms and Treatment

 Examples of short and rapid-acting insulin include:

 Blood glucose monitoring with a glucose meter is generally performed 4-7 times daily – usually before meals, mid-morning, mid-afternoon, and before bedtime.
-Continuous glucose monitoring devices monitor blood glucose levels in real time.
+Continuous glucose monitoring devices are available that monitor blood glucose levels in real time.

 For adults with type 1 diabetes, the goal is typically to achieve an A1C value of <7%.

 Type 2 Diabetes Medication

 The treatment of type 2 diabetes is much more complicated than type 1 diabetes.
 While insulin is required with type 1 diabetes, in type 2 diabetes its use is rarer as there are a number of oral medications that can enhance the action of insulin that is already being produced by the pancreas.
 A healthy diet and regular exercise also play a major role in treating type 2 diabetes, as they both lower blood glucose in the short and long term.

 Patients with diabetes should get a minimum of 30 minutes of exercise a day.
 Walking at a brisk pace is sufficient to see reductions in glucose and improvements in other areas of health.
 The diabetic diet is focused on reducing the amount of carbohydrates consumed.
 Specifically from processed foods such as candy, baked goods, fried foods, chips, and ice cream.